 It should be noted here that a permanent form of deacidification cannot be achieved with the exclusive intake of chlorophyll.
 At the same time attention must be paid to how more alkaline foods can be included in the diet.

 Achieving an acid-base balance means, that our diet should contain less acidic and more alkaline nutrition:

 Very acidic products include eggs, soy, fish and meat / poultry / game.

-Moderately acidic foods such as cheese, products consisting of or based on grain and legumes.
+Moderately acidic foods such as cheese, products consisting of or based on grain and pulses.

-Products that fall under the denominator are very alkaline - and therefore generally should be consumed more to de-acidify plankton, vegetables, fruit and potatoes (21).
+Products that fall under the denominator are very alkaline - and therefore generally should be consumed more to de-acidify plankton are vegetables, fruit and potatoes (21).